eth-brownie/brownie/docs/api.rst

     Raises if ``statement`` does not evaluate to False.

-.. py:method:: check.reverts(fn, args, fail_msg = "Expected transaction to revert")
+.. py:method:: check.reverts(fn, args, fail_msg = "Expected transaction to revert", revert_msg=None)

     Performs the given contract call ``fn`` with arguments ``args``.
-Raises if the call does not cause the EVM to revert.
+Raises if the call does not cause the EVM to throw an exception.

+    If ``revert_msg`` is not ``None``, the check will only pass if the EVM reverts with a specific message.

 .. py:method:: check.confirms(fn, args, fail_msg = "Expected transaction to confirm")

     Performs the given contract call ``fn`` with arguments ``args``.
-Raises if the call causes the EVM to revert.
+Raises if the call causes the EVM to throw an exception.

-    This method is useful if you want to give a specific error message for this function.
-If you do not require one, you can simply attempt the call and the test will still fail if the call reverts.
+    Used if you want to give a specific error message for this function.
+If you do not require one, you can simply attempt the call and the test will still fail if the call throws.

 .. py:method:: check.equal(a, b, fail_msg = "Expected values to be equal")